Hong Kong rail operator ordered to release police protest footage

 Defendant Kex Leung, who is student union president at the Education University, told reporters outside court on Wednesday he planned to use the footage to sue police over what he said was his illegal arrest.

-MTR and the Hong Kong police did not immediately respond to requests for comment.
+MTR told Reuters the company respected the court's decision.
+Hong Kong police did not immediately respond to a request for comment.

 The footage must be released to the student within 10 days, according to the High Court ruling.